-A lot of our personal finance blog series is about debt and in particular how to become debt free.
-This is in large part a reflection of our debt free journey and the highs and lows experienced in that process.
-This has led me onto being a rather high consumer of debt free stories on blogs, youtube and podcasts.
+A lot of our personal finance blog series is about debt and, in particular, how to become debt-free.
+This is essentially a reflection of our debt-free journey and the highs and lows experienced in the process.
+This has led me to high consumption of debt-free stories on blogs, youtube and podcasts.

-Which brings me to an observation about a lot of these “debt free” journeys – they aren’t debt free!
-It all starts off fine about how they had $X amount of credit cards, car loans and student loans and battled their way through it.
+This brings me to an observation about many of these “debt-free” journeys – they aren’t debt-free!
+It all started fine about how they had $X of credit cards, car loans and student loans and battled their way through it.
 And yes, it is a slog.
 But more about this in another article perhaps.

-And then in the next breath they tell us about the new home they just purchased and what a great interest rate they secured.
-Ummm … one us has a definitional problem about what debt free means.
+And then, in the next breath, they tell us about the new home purchased, and the great interest rate secured.
+Ummm … one of us has a definitional problem about what debt-free means.

 Debt Free Definition

-You are committing your future-self to do something.
-In this case you are committing future wages or earnings to pay for something.
+You are committing your future self to do something.
+In this case, you are committing future wages or earnings to pay for something.
 This is not the best way to building wealth.
-I know, if that thing you are buying now with that debt will generate a greater income when compared to the costs of that debt you will come out ahead … or should.
+I know, if that thing you are buying now with debt will generate a more significant income when compared to the costs of that debt, you will come out ahead; or you should.

 Future Economic Benefits

 Future economic benefits are the future wages or salary you have yet to earn.
 And when you borrow the money, you are operating on the assumption; you will earn this money in the future.
 This is an explicit action to prevent your future self from enjoying that money because you currently want that stuff.

 To a Third Party